needle-mirror/com.unity.xr.arcore/Documentation~/project-configuration-arcore.md

 5. Scroll down to the **Configuration** section.

 <a name="graphics-api"></a>
-### Set the OpenGL ES Graphics API
+### Set the Graphics API

-The ARCore plugin is not compatible with the Vulkan graphics API.
+The ARCore plugin is compatible with both OpenGL ES and Vulkan Graphics APIs.
+All ARCore features support OpenGL.
+Camera background rendering supports Vulkan, while Occlusion, Environment Probes, and camera images do not currently support Vulkan.

-To set the OpenGL ES Graphics API:
+To set the Graphics API:

 1. Open the **Project Settings** window (menu: **Edit &gt; Project Settings**).
 2. Select **Player** on the left to view the **Player Settings** page.
 3. Select the **Android** tab to view the Android settings.
 4. Open the **Other Settings** group (if necessary).
 5. In the **Rendering** section, uncheck the **Auto Graphics API** option (if enabled).
-5. In the **Graphics APIs** list:
+6. To use the OpenGL ES Graphics API - In the **Graphics APIs** list:
-   * Remove **Vulkan** if it appears in the list.
    * Add **OpenGLES3** if it does not appear in the list.
+   * Drag **OpenGLES3** to the top of the list if it is not the first API in the list.
+7. To use the Vulkan Graphics API - In the **Graphics APIs** list:
+   * Add **Vulkan** if it does not appear in the list.
+   * Drag **Vulkan** to the top of the list if it is not the first API in the list.
+8. In addition, to use the Vulkan Graphics API with the Universal Render Pipeline: Locate your active `Universal Renderer` asset.
+In its **Inspector**, add an `ARCommandBufferSupportRendererFeature` to the list of **Renderer Features**.

+> [!NOTE]
+> It is recommended to use OpenGLES3 as the second Graphics API when using Vulkan as the first Graphics API and AR is 'Required', so that devices that do not support the needed Vulkan extension fall back to a working renderer.

 <a name="target-architecture"></a>
 ### Set the Target Architecture